-Clearly, the scene was always symbolic and not merely a charming depiction of everyday life.
-It likely represents the importance of quieting the mind and mastery over one’s impulses.
+Clearly, the scene was always symbolic, and not merely a charming depiction of everyday life.
+It possibly represents the importance of quieting the mind and mastery over one’s impulses.

 With just this one room to explore, a visit to the Temple of Khnum at Esna shouldn’t take you more than an hour.

 As mentioned above, several days after my visit to Esna, I made an interesting find in Aswan.
 While aimlessly walking through a residential district, I happened to come across a strikingly similar temple that had just been dug up.